spxbhuhb/zakadabar-stack/core/doc/misc/LegalNotices.md

 ## Cookies

-zakadabar.io does not use any cookies to collect any information of its users.
+zakadabar.io does not use any cookies.

-One strictly technical cookie, named `STACK_SESSION`, is used.
-This identifies the communication session between the web browser and zakadabar.io.

-Content of this cookie is a random number, it is not linked to personally identifiable information.

 ## Privacy